 Before I was introduced to Sam Harris I was a New Age radical Lefty feminist.
 After consuming everything he has ever said, I am an atheist Centrist that just wants to practise mindfulness and think about animal rights.

 Through his podcast, I learnt about how important freedom of speech was and why questioning things that sound too good to be true is a crucial part of living in our world.
-Looking at the facts before making my final judgment is now my favorite thing to do.
+Looking at the facts before making my final judgment is now my favourite thing to do.

 Balancing the reading (of his books) with the listening (of his podcast) is a perfect way to understand who Sam Harris is.